Enovale/matrix-url-previewer-bot/Readme.md

 ## To website owners

-[Matrix](https://matrix.org) is a protocol to build messaging apps, similar to Discord and WhatsApp.
+[Matrix](https://matrix.org) is a protocol to build messaging apps, for example [Element and FluffyChat](https://matrix.org/ecosystem/clients/), similar to Discord and WhatsApp.

 However, Matrix operates like email — different organizations operates Matrix servers independently, but users across organizations can communicate with each other.